Monatric/odin-calculator/pseudocode.md

 add a global variable that stores a 'display value', set it to 0? add a global variable that stores the operator, set it to ''? add event listener on calcBtns and display the value
-    if it's a number, store it in the displayValue variable add innerhtml to display variable
+    if textContent is a number, store it in the displayValue variable add innerhtml to display variable
-    if it's an operator, store it in the displayOperator variable add innerhtml to display variable
+    if textContent is an operator, store it in the displayOperator variable add innerhtml to display variable